Gokuluvarajofficial/portfolio-simple-website/README.md

 # Portfolio Website

 This is a portfolio website created by Gokul Uvaraj showcasing their skills and projects as a web developer.
-The website is built using HTML, CSS, and JavaScript.
+The website is built using HTML, CSS.
 It features sections highlighting the developer's background, skills, interests, and projects.

 ## Features